Queer People Constantly Fall In Love Online — Without Dating Apps

 Liz: That turned my whole world upside down.
 I started learning about queerness and Gem gave me the term pansexuality, which was one that I resonated with.
 And the rest is history.

-Gem: Less than a month after I told her I loved her, she moved out into her own place but I was still stuck in Canada — the borders were still closed.
-We went 193 days from the day we started dating online 'til we touched in person at Heathrow.
+Gem: Less than a month after I told her I loved her, she moved out into her own place but I was still stuck in my own country — the borders were still closed.
+We went 193 days from the day we started dating online 'til we touched in person at an international airport.
 I flew across the ocean in the middle of a pandemic with an engagement ring for a woman I'd never touched.
-I made my residence in the UK permanent in April of this year and we’re getting legally married tomorrow.
+I made my residence permanent in April of this year and we’re getting legally married tomorrow.

 “